Skip to content

 The silicone ear tips are comfortable for long hours of use.
 You get two additional pairs of ear tips for the best comfort.
 Also, the ear hooks can be removed to increase comfort.

 As far as audio quality goes, Infinity is great.
-If you enjoy detail, bass, instrument separation, and vocals.
+You can enjoy detail, bass, instrument separation, and vocals.
 To take this experience to the next level you have Bass Mode which kicks in more bass and loudness.

 It’s a complete package for under 1500 Rs.
 Another great thing about it is the call quality.
-You can easily take your personal and professional calls without any latency or call drop issues.
+You can easily take personal and professional calls without latency or call drop issues.

-There you have it, folks, this is our Infinity Glide 120 Review after 1 month of use. if you have any questions or queries then feel to ping us on below social accounts, we love to help our readers.
+There you have it, folks, this is our Infinity Glide 120 Review after 1 year of use. if you have any questions or queries feel free to ping us on the social accounts, we love to help our readers.

 Feel like supporting honest and genuine content?
 Then please use the below Amazon button to order one for yourself.
 We might earn a small commission at no additional cost to you.
 Thanks for your support!